Published: December 1, 2023

 Because AAC devices or AAC apps are complex, “as many as three out of five AAC systems may be abandoned and left on a shelf within a year by caregivers who could not—or would not—make it work.”5 Voiceitt2, on the other hand, works simply by speaking.
 Nothing could be more natural, and easy.
 By eliminating the complexity of an AAC device or app, the abandonment rate for the Voiceitt2 solution should be significantly lower.

 Voiceitt2 is best for individuals with dysarthric speech or who use an electrolarynx.
 Conditions for which it may help include cerebral palsy, Parkinson’s, MS, and stroke.

 At its essence, the Voiceitt2 solution is cutting-edge voice recognition technology supported by the power of AI.
 To work, the user must create their own speech model that understands the user’s particular manner of speaking.
-To do this, Voiceitt2 asks the user to repeat 400 phrases, which takes approximately two and a half hours without a break, but realistically can be completed comfortably over a few days.
-Over time, the 400 repetitions should decrease significantly.
+To do this, Voiceitt2 asks the user to repeat 200 phrases, which takes less than one hour without a break, but realistically can be completed comfortably over a few sessions.
+Over time, the 200 repetitions should decrease significantly.

 Once the speech model is created, the user simply opens the web application, taps a large blue “Tap to speak” button, and says whatever they wish to communicate.
 Voiceitt2 will then vocalize whatever the user has said in standard speech, allowing him or her to be understood.